BadrChoubai/CS-Resources/README.md

 # CS Resources

-A curated list of resources I’ve found valuable as a Computer Science student.
-This collection covers a range of topics, including programming fundamentals, system design, databases, and opportunities to engage with local tech communities.
+A curated list of learning resources covering a range of topics, including programming fundamentals, system design, databases, and opportunities to engage with local tech communities.

 **Sections**: